EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Soldiers.md

 Ayan is very lustful, spending his money with whores as a coping mechanism for his unattainable love for Aileen.

 ### Dante
 Dante is a short man with curly dirty-blond hair He dawns a light blue wool gambeson embroider with a white griffin and a leather coif.
 Ayan wields a oak longbow and a simple dagger into battle.
+He and Aileen, occasionally, work as scouts for the griffins.

+Dante, in his free time, likes to carve small toys and statues out of wood like his father thought him.
+He also spends his time out of the battlefield praying to God.

 ### Character Traits
-The following are NAME's character traits.
+The following are Dante's character traits.
 ___
 **Personality.**
+Dante is a very quiet and religious person...
 ___
-**Goals.**
+**Ideals.**
+?
 ___
 **Bonds.**
+Dante is a close friend of Aileen, as both enjoy the quiet time of hunting and scouting.
 ___
 **Flaws.**
+Dante is a very judgmental person, seeing people from other religions as untrustworthy or as outright heretics.

 ### Diego